 Wow, can you believe it?
 A horror movie released back in February got an Oscar nomination for Best Picture!
 Upon further inspection on Get Out, does it really deserve the four Academy Award nominations it received?
 Does it really deserve to join the ranks of The Godfather, Citizen Kane, Casablanca, Lawrence of Arabia, On the Waterfront, and the other Hollywood greats?
 Let’s take a look see.

 It does seem to kick off to a good start: a White girl takes her Black boyfriend to her parents’ home in the middle of nowhere, stopped by a racist cop on the way.
-Then when he meets her folks, they appear shut off by his obvious skin color, things soon seem spookier when they appear to house slaves at their home.
+Then when he meets her folks, they seem to like him at first, at times even a little too much, things soon seem spookier when they are revealed to have Black servants in their home.
 Here, Jordan Peele demonstrates the talent in his craft.
 He establishes the events perfectly with the right balance between drama and tension—he evokes crucial questions, ones revolving around the mystery of the girl’s family.

 But worst of all, Get Out takes an immature, hate fueled stand on racism.

 Essentially: Black people are mentally screwed by those predatorial White people.
 Um… okay?
 Even if true historically, what Peele did here is unacceptable to White people.
-Yeah, we hear about when the media degrades colored people, but guess what?
+Yeah, we hear about when the media degrades people who aren't White, but guess what?
 That includes people descended from Europe too!
 Remember the awful 2004 “comedy” White Chicks?
-Even the recent Birth of a Nation created a Black Lives Matter propaganda to label White people as the enemy.
 Several crass comedies over the last several decades even supply these stereotypes about Whiteness: greedy by the love of money, prideful in beauty, usually aggressive if Italian, often the ones labeled as the ones in the wrong about the meaning of life.

 Get Out embraces these stereotypes, even taking things a step further by demonstrating the dangers of interracial dating and marriage.
 I mean, interracial dating originally set the protagonist up in preventable disaster in the first place!
 Talk about taking fifty steps backwards in societal progress.
 I can certainly tell you that I know plenty of interracial couples who live very happy, healthy marriages.